rons30/Test/README.md

 ### Installation and execution of the RTView_ClearBlade_Node package

 * Make sure you are in rtvdemos directory.
-* Extract the RTView_ClearBlade_Node directory out of the RTView-MySQL-DB-master.zip into rtvdemos.
+* Extract the RTView_ClearBlade_Node directory out of the RTView-ClearBlade-master.zip into rtvdemos.

 *cd RTView_ClearBlade_Node*